Research Area(s)

 Bachelor of Environmental Studies University of Manitoba

-John Graham is a multidisciplinary artist who teaches in the Department of Art & Art History.
+John Graham teaches in Art & Art History in the School for the Arts.
 John is an Associate Professor, and the Chair of Printmaking/Digital Media.
-John has supervised printmaking, painting and drawing thesis work for past MFA and BFA students.
-John is also open to providing advising and supervision for all forms of contemporary art-making.
+John Graham has supervised the thesis work for past MFA and BFA students.

 Artistic Works